dashjoin/platform/dashjoin-docs/docs/development-production.md

 }
 ```

+You can use this mechanism anytime when you're editing the files manually.
+When making changes via the platform, by default, only the query strings of
+the query catalog are externalized.

+This is controlled by the "externalize-config-strings" setting.
 If you'd like to also externalize widget markdown for instance, simply add "page: markdown" to "externalize-config-strings".
 This specifies the table and the (possibly nested) key containing the string to be externalized.